-The One at the Soho
+The One at Soho Theatre

 Over the course of one night, couple Jo and Harry play out dangerous games in their relationship, goading each other to say the unforgivable, pushing each other to the brink of disintegration.
 He was once her lecturer, and she the bright and promising student.
 Now their power struggles veer into perilous areas of rape fantasies and violence.